How to: Manage Status and State

 Introduction

-• Open a socket connection to let Frame.io know the device is ‘online’.
+• Opening a socket connection to indicate your device is 'online'

-You will also need the access_token you received during the hardware device or C2C Application authentication and authorization guide.
-Be aware, this lasts for 8 hours, so you will either need to refresh the token or go through the authorization process again.
+You'll need the access_token obtained during the authentication and authorization process.
+Be aware that tokens expire after 8 hours, so you may need to refresh your token or go through the authorization process again.

 MacOS